 Is Styrofoam microwave safe?

 Contrary to popular belief, some Styrofoam and other polystyrene containers can safely be used in the microwave.
-Just follow the same rule you follow for other plastic containers: Check the label.
+Just follow the same rule you follow for using other plastic containers in the microwave: Check the label.

 The bottom line

 Here are some things to keep in mind when using the microwave:

 - If you're concerned about plastic wraps or containers in the microwave, transfer food to glass or ceramic containers labeled for use in microwave ovens.